UrbanStrategies/goalgetterapp/README.md

 If you want to view the app as an counselor, then go to `https://www.goalgetterapp.org/?role=admin`.

+## Adding Milestones

+When Administrators create individually assigned milestones, the Milestones tab in a User’s Portfolio will show an alert bubble.
+The milestones assigned to the user will be show under this tab.

+Youth users can mark a milestone complete, whenever they choose to.
+An alert is sent via the app to the administrator when the youth user does this.

 # Admin Interfaces

 ## Create a new user